List of 1970s albums considered the best

-This is a list of 1970s music albums that multiple music journalists, magazines, and professional music review websites have considered to be among the best of the 1970s and of all time, separated into the years of each album's release.
+This is a list of 1970s music albums that multiple music journalists, music magazine, and professional music review websites have considered to be among the best of the 1970s and of all time, separated into the years of each album's release.
 The albums listed here are included on at least four separate "best/greatest of the 1970s/all time" lists from different professional publications (inclusive of all genres and nationalities) as chosen by their editorial staffs or by a sample size of an entire publication's audience, or hall of fame awards and historical preservation measures.